melezhik/outthentic/README.md

 * `--recourse`

-Runs all the stories found recoursivly
+Runs all the stories recoursevly.

 * `--ini`